wp-plugins/houdini/readme.txt

 begin selecting text, that text will soon disappear and be deselected with nothing to copy!

 == Changelog ==
+= 1.1 =
+* Added entry field for admin configurable page text that raplaces the static text 'This page is copy protected'

 = 1.0 =
 * Created

 == Upgrade Notice ==
+= 1.1 =
+Added entry field for admin configurable page text that raplaces the static text 'This page is copy protected'

 == Credits ==